 Q: How do you maintain it?

 A: There’s not really much to do to maintain the style.
 I got them done February 26, and I’m removing them this week because it’s time to wash my actual hair.
 It still looks so good, I want to keep it for another week.
 I also mostly never tie it up at night, but you probably should.
-I like it when it looks a little messy because it looks more naturally.
-You will notice a lot of freeze from the individual brands, but I think it looks fine.
+I like it when it looks a little messy because it looks more natural.
+You will notice a lot of frizz from the individual brands, but I think it looks fine.
 You can tame them by spraying water, and applying your normal hair products, and tying them down briefly.
 I love applying my Kreyol Essence Pomad Kreyol on the scalp and around the edges.

 Q: Will you get them done again?

 A: UM, ABSOLUTELY YES!
 My hair will stay between these twists, bantu knots, and my afro for the months to come.
 I just love them!